glegoux/bets/README.md

 * 0 point if you mistook
 * 2 points if you are correct with a 1 point bonus if the score is correct

-The winner is the one who has the more important of accumulated points.
+The winner is the one who has the most important accumulated points.

 Here, it is a example for the euro 2016.